heig-vd-dai-course/heig-vd-dai-course/02.01-java-ios/01-course-material/PRESENTATION.md

 ### A quick note on little endian vs. big endian

-- Little endian: least significant byte first
+- Little endian: least significant byte first.
-- Big endian: most significant byte first
+- Big endian: most significant byte first.
-- Java uses big endian by default
+- Java uses big endian by default.
-- The class `ByteBuffer` can be used to convert between the two (not covered in this course)
+- The class `ByteBuffer` can be used to convert between the two (not covered in this course).
-- Example: `12345678`
+- Example: `12345678`:
-  - Little endian: `0x78 0x56 0x34 0x12`
+  - Little endian: `0x78 0x56 0x34 0x12`.
-  - Big endian: `0x12 0x34 0x56 0x78`
+  - Big endian: `0x12 0x34 0x56 0x78`.

 ## Processing text data with the Java IO API